Religion in Europe: Official religions

 Georgia, while technically has no official church per se, has special constitutional agreement with Georgian Orthodox Church, which enjoys de facto privileged status.
 Much the same applies in Germany with the Evangelical Church and the Roman Catholic Church, and the Jewish community.
 In Finland, both the Finnish Orthodox Church and the Lutheran Church are official.
-England, a part of the United Kingdom, has Anglicanism as its official religion.
-Scotland, another part of the UK, has Presbyterianism as its national church, but it is no longer "official".
+England, a country of the United Kingdom (UK), has Anglicanism as its official religion.
+Scotland, another country of the UK, has Presbyterianism as its national church.
 In Sweden, the national church used to be Lutheranism, but it is no longer "official" since 2000.
 Azerbaijan, Czech Republic, Germany, France, Ireland, Italy, Luxembourg, Portugal, Serbia, Romania, Russia, Spain and Turkey are officially secular.

 Indian religions

 Buddhism

 Buddhism is thinly spread throughout Europe, and the fastest growing religion in recent years with about 3 million adherents.
 In Kalmykia, Tibetan Buddhism is prevalent.

 Hinduism

-Hinduism mainly among Indian immigrants.
-Growing rapidly in recent years, notably in the United Kingdom, France, and the Netherlands.
-In 1998, there were an estimated 1.4 million Hindu adherents in Europe.
+Hinduism is mainly practised among Indian immigrants.
+It has been growing rapidly in recent years, notably in the United Kingdom, France, the Netherlands and Italy.
+In 2010, there were an estimated 1.4 million Hindu adherents in Europe.